-Let’s dive into what’s actually happening beneath the surface when your body heals a tattoo.
+Let’s dive into what’s actually happening beneath the surface when your body integrates that ink.

 What Is a Tattoo, Biologically?